MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **OpportunisticTokenRenewalAttempted** – Indicates if we attempted an opportunistic renewal for the user in shared computer activation mode

   - **ReArmResult** – Indicates the result of rearming the installed key which can extend the expiry of the current license

+### Office.Omex.Checkout.Analytics.CheckoutStageChangeActivity

+The event is triggered as the user progresses through the steps required to complete purchase.
+It is used to monitor the purchase flow in various dimensions and troubleshoot its performance.

+The following fields are collected:

+- **AvailabilityId** - pricing variant of the product that the user is attempting to purchase.

+- **CurrentStage** - current step of the purchase flow.

+- **Error** - error description that is related to the given step of the purchase flow, if any.

+- **PaymentInstrumentsNumber** - number of payment instruments that the user has on profile.

+- **PreviousStage** - the step of the purchase flow that user arrived from.

+- **ProductId** - product that the user is attempting to purchase.

+- **Query.Flights** - information about features that has been enabled for the user.

+- **Query.Language** - user experience language of the attempted purchase.

+- **Query.Market** - market of the attempted purchase.

+- **Query.PageURL** - browser URL that the user is using while attempting purchase.

+- **Query.ReferralURL** - browser URL that referred user to purchase.

+- **SelectedPaymentInstrumentFamily** - family of the payment instrument that is selected for the purchase.

+- **SelectedPaymentInstrumentType** - type of the payment instrument that is selected for the purchase.

+- **SkuId** - billing variant (SKU ID) of the product that the user is attempting to purchase.

+- **Tracing.CheckoutVersion** - version of the purchase flow component.

+- **Tracing.Environment** - environment that emits the event, e.g., production or pre-production.

+- **Tracing.TraceId** - ID to correlate the event with other events from the same user session.

+### Office.Omex.Checkout.MonitoringEvent

+The event is triggered by the finished service call or operation triggered by the user.
+It is used to monitor the performance and diagnose the issues with the checkout process and services it is backed with.

+The following fields are collected:

+- **Agent.Datacenter** - identification of the monitoring agent; location of the datacenter that is hosting the checkout experience.

+- **Agent.Role** - identification of the monitoring agent; type of service emitting the telemetry.

+- **Agent.RoleInstance** - identification of the monitoring agent; service instance emitting the telemetry.

+- **Agent.ServiceName** - identification of the monitoring agent; service emitting the telemetry.

+- **Agent.Tenant** - identification of the monitoring agent; service cluster.

+- **Duration** - duration of the operation execution, e.g., service call.

+- **Metadata** - additional operation metadata, if applicable in specific scenario.

+- **Result** - outcome of the operation, e.g., success or failure.

+- **ScopeName** - identifier of operation result of which is being reported.

+- **Subtype** - subtype of the operation, if applicable in specific scenario, e.g., a product user tried to buy when operation happened.

+- **Tracing.CheckoutVersion** - version of the purchase flow component.

+- **Tracing.Environment** - environment that emits the event, e.g., production or pre-production.

+- **Tracing.TraceId** - ID to correlate the event with other events from the same user session.

 ### Office.SetupOffice.Sdx.Log